Dynamic and Geometric Shifts in Wave Scattering: Examples

 In this manner, the dynamic wavevector shift $\Delta{\bf k}_d \propto \partial \delta /\partial {\bf r}$ corresponds to light deflection due to the spatial gradient of thickness, like in a prism, see Fig.~\ref{Fig_metasurface}(a), while the geometric shift $\Delta{\bf k}_g \propto \partial \varphi /\partial {\bf r}$ is employed in metasurfaces for geometric-phase-based shaping of transmitted light \cite{Hasman2005PO, Bliokh2015NP}, see Fig.~\ref{Fig_metasurface}(b).
-In particular, a half-wave metasurface with $\varphi = q x$, $\delta=\pi$, illuminated by circularly-polarized light ($\sigma=\pm 1$) produces a spin-dependent deflection of the transmitted light: $\Delta k_x = 2 \sigma q$ \cite{Bomzon2002OL, Hasman2005PO, Yu2011S, Bliokh2015NP}.
-Similarly, if the anisotropy-axis orientation varies with the azimuthal angle $\phi$ in the $(x,y)$ plane, $\varphi=q\phi$, $q=0,\pm 1/2, \pm 1, ...$, this produces a shift in the azimuthal (i.e., {\it orbital angular momentum}) quantum number of the transmitted light: $\Delta\ell = 2\sigma q$.
+In particular, a half-wave metasurface ($\delta=\pi$) illuminated by circularly-polarized light ($\sigma=\pm 1$) provides the optimal conditions for the geometric momentum shift; for linear dependence $\varphi = q x$ it produces a spin-dependent deflection of the transmitted light: $\Delta k_x = 2 \sigma q$ \cite{Bomzon2002OL, Hasman2005PO, Yu2011S, Bliokh2015NP}.
+Similarly, if the optical-axis orientation varies with the azimuthal angle $\phi$ in the $(x,y)$ plane, $\varphi=q\phi$, $q=0,\pm 1/2, \pm 1, ...$, this produces a shift in the azimuthal (i.e., {\it orbital angular momentum}) quantum number of the transmitted light: $\Delta\ell = 2\sigma q$.
 This mechanism underlies the action of q-plates, which generate optical vortices with topological charge $\Delta\ell$ \cite{Biener2002OL, Marrucci2006PRL, Hasman2005PO, Marrucci2011JO, Bliokh2015NP}.